10 Signs Your Customer Service Probably Sucks

 10. You are comfortable with the way things are.

 Customer happiness isn’t reached by getting comfortable.
-Sometimes you must push customers and your support agents out of the comfort zone – including acting on support trends and increasing productivity of your team.
+Sometimes you must push customers and your support agents out of the comfort zone – including acting on support trends and using the right help desk software, of course.

 Besides, knowledge is power – what we don’t know can end up hurting us.
 Customer knowledge is information that is directly usable and can be acted upon today.
 Things that slip past your radar can become increasingly problematic (and difficult to pinpoint) as time goes on.